 The Seven Hanging Valleys Trail is a 6 km/3,7 mi linear route.
 It can be walked as a return trail then the total distance will be 12 km/7,4 mi.

-Where does the route start?
+Where does it start?

 The Seven Hanging Valleys Trail starts at the famous Marinha Beach, about 7 km from Lagoa.
-The Micheline Guide named it one of the top 10 beaches and Europe and one of the 100 most beautiful beaches in the world.
-Lagoa is the nearest to the beach town.
-Technically the trail doesn’t lead to the beach.
-From the lookout point at the Marinha Beach Parking, the beach is on the left-hand side down the stairs and the trailhead is on the right.
-Once you start walking you won’t see the beach anymore.
-You should visit it before starting the actual hike.
+The Micheline Guide named it one of the top 10 beaches in Europe and one of the 100 most beautiful beaches in the world.
+Lagoa is the nearest town.

 How to get to the Seven Hanging Valleys Trail?